Guardians of the Galaxy: Cosmic Rewind is a roller coaster at Epcot.

 Everything You Need To Know About Cosmic Rewind

 Guardians of the Galaxy: Cosmic Rewind is located in the new World Discovery neighborhood in the former Future World area.
-It’s taken over the area where Ellen’s Energy Adventure used to be.
-Here’s where you’ll be able to soon find the attraction.
+It’s taken over the area where Ellen’s Energy Adventure used to be in what is now called the “Wonders of Xandar pavilion.”
+This is where you’ll be able to find the attraction.

 Rider Switch & Single Rider